Ohio River: Bridge collapse

-The Silver Bridge at Point Pleasant, West Virginia collapsed into the river on December 15, 1967.
+The Silver Bridge at Point Pleasant, West Virginia, collapsed into the river on December 15, 1967.
 The collapse killed 46 people who had been crossing when the bridge failed.
 The bridge had been built in 1929, and by 1967 was carrying too heavy a load for its design.
 The bridge was rebuilt about one mile downstream and in service as the Silver Memorial Bridge in 1969.

 Conservation area

 In the early 1980s, the Falls of the Ohio National Wildlife Conservation Area was established at Clarksville, Indiana.

 Ecology

 The Ohio River as a whole is ranked as the most polluted river in the United States, based on 2009 and 2010 data.
 The more industrial and regional West Virginia/Pennsylvania tributary, the Monongahela River, ranked 17th for water pollution, behind 16 other American rivers.
 The Ohio again ranked as the most polluted in 2013, and has been the most polluted river since at least 2001, according to the Ohio River Valley Water Sanitation Commission (ORSANCO).
 The Commission found that 92% of toxic discharges were nitrates, including farm runoff and waste water from industrial processes such as steel production.
 The Commission also noted mercury pollution as an ongoing concern, citing a 500% increase in mercury discharges between 2007 and 2013.

 For several decades beginning in the 1950s, the Ohio River was polluted with hundreds of thousands of pounds of PFOA, a fluoride-based chemical used in making teflon, among other things, by the DuPont chemical company from an outflow pipe at its Parkersburg, West Virginia, facility.

+The Ohio was listed among America's Most Endangered Rivers of 2023 on the heels of contamination from a high-profile train derailment, and following years as one of the most polluted watersheds in the United States.